golibri/image/README.md

 thumb := img.Thumbnail // thumb also has type "Image"
 ````

 Check the struct's data fields for any info you might need.
+You can also create a Base64 off the original image if needed.

 # license
 LGPLv3.
 (You can use it in commercial projects as you like, but improvements/bugfixes must flow back to this lib.)